DJ-KTF/_CN_GIT/README.md

 Duncan James

--This is a working repository containing every project and activity being submitted to the CodeNation Master Program
+Note to Instructors:

-NOTE:
+This is a working repository, containing projects and activities for final submission to the CodeNation Master Program.
+As this is a LIVE working repo, duplicate files and folders may be present.
-As this is a LIVE working repo, Not all projects are in a complete or functional state.
+Not all projects are in a complete or functional state, files and folders will be removed or changed without notice.
+Please consult with me directly if there is any confusion as to what exactly is to be graded, or handed in for final submission.

-Please consult with me directly if there is any confusion as to what exactly is to be graded, or handed in for submission.
+Thank You.